Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 ./copy-rootfs-ssd.sh
 ```

-Finally, we will add a service which will run a script when the system starts up.
+Finally, we will add a service that will run a script when the system starts up.
 The script will “pivot the root” to the SSD so that the system will run from the SSD.
 ```bash
 ./setup-service.sh
 ```